ShorelineCrypto/cheetahcoin/README.md

 http://www.cheetahcoin.org

 Copyright (c) 2009-2013 Bitcoin Developers

 Copyright (c) 2018-2021 Nengcoin Developers

 Copyright (c) 2021 Cheetahcoin Developers

 What is Cheetahcoin?
 ----------------

-Cheetahcoin is new generation of SHA256 coin.
-Cheetahcoin is world first and only SHA256 coin that minable on Android phones.
-Cheetahcoin can also be mined in ASIC/USB ASICs/GPU/CPU.
+Cheetahcoin is Dogecoin on Steroids.
+Cheetahcoin is world first and only SHA256 coin minable on Android phones.

 Cheetahcoin forked mobile mining technology Nengcoin (NENG) on SHA256 using a proof-of-work algorithm with enhanced features to protect against 51% attack and decentralize on mining to allow diversified mining rigs across CPUs, GPUs, ASICs and Android phones.